-Defining the scope of the E9-1-1 deployment in Lync Server 2013
+Define the scope of the E9-1-1 deployment in Skype for Business Server 2015

-Before you configure Microsoft Lync Server 2013 for E9-1-1, you need to plan your E9-1-1 deployment.
+Before you configure Skype for Business for E9-1-1, you need to plan your E9-1-1 deployment.
 Some of the questions to consider include:

 - What are your organization’s policy and legal obligations with regard to E9-1-1?

 E9-1-1 legal requirements for PBXs (called Multi-line Telephone Systems, or MLTS, in E9-1-1 parlance) differ from state to state.
-You should consult with your legal team to understand the obligations that may apply to your deployment of Lync Server in your relevant geographies.
+You should consult with your legal team to understand the obligations that may apply to your deployment of Skype for Business in your relevant geographies.